Skip to Main Content

 Elective Courses

-Both Population & Quantitative Health Sciences and Life Sciences streams are required to complete 3 elective courses.
+Both Population and Quantitative Health Sciences and Life Sciences streams are required to complete 3 elective courses.

-Please choose 2 courses from the following B-Social Sciences list:
+Please choose two courses from the following B-Social Sciences list:

 B-SOC COURSES